 Artificial Intelligence Systems for Modeling the Gut

-The BioTherapeutics team has developed a revolutionary computational pipeline to test and predict the efficacy of existing and novel treatments against Clostridium difficile infection (CDI).
+BLACKSBURG, VA —May 21, 2017—The BioTherapeutics Inc. team has developed a revolutionary computational pipeline to test and predict the efficacy of existing and novel treatments against Clostridium difficile infection (CDI).
 The study is published within Artificial Intelligence in Medicine.

 The computational pipeline incorporates mechanistic ordinary differential equation (ODE) based models with stochastic simulation and an ensemble of advanced machine-learning (ML) methods.
 The new modeling pipeline is able to translate preliminary animal results to clinical outcomes, identify impactful unforeseen mechanistic insights of treatments, examine dosage effects, and predict synergisms or antagonisms of combination therapies.